Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Experiments and results

 \section{Experiments and results}

-We compare the semisupervised U-net to a standard U-net, as well as a U-net whose encoder branch has been pretrained as an autoencoder as described in Sec.~\ref{sec:architecture}.
-Each architecture is optimized using Adam Optimizer with learning rate $10^{-5}$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$.
+In Table~\ref{tab:res}, we compare three objectives for hyperparameter selection, i.e. voxel IoU, clDice measure, and the proposed topology score in this paper, and apply them to three models, namely a fully supervised 2D U-net, a U-net pre-trained on an autoencoder (AE+U-net), and the semisupervised U-net.
+Moreover, we take the same fully supervised U-net architecture and compare it to the case where the topology-preserving loss of \cite{shit2021cldice} has been used during training (clDice U-net).

+\paragraph{Training setting} All models are optimized using Adam with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
+The learning rate for all architectures is $10^{-5}$, except for clDice U-net which is set to $10^{-2}$ for better training; these were selected from the values $\{10^{-2}, 10^{-3}, 10^{-5}\}$ based on the robustness of the training- and validation set learning curves.
 Random weight initializations are done by Xavier uniform initializer, and biases are set to zero initially.
-The U-net was trained for 200 epochs, the autoencoder in AE+U-net was trained for 20 epochs which resulted in satisfactory reconstructions and the U-net part was trained for 200 epochs.
-For the semi-supervised U-net, the number of epochs was set to a 40, as it contains both labeled and unlabeled data.
-Lastly, the hyperparameters in the combined loss of sermisupervised U-net were set to $\alpha=1$ and $\beta=10$.
+The U-net and clDice U-net are trained for 200 epochs.
+For the AE+U-net, the autoencoder was trained for 20 epochs, which resulted in satisfactory reconstructions (Figure \ref{fig:rec}), and its U-net part was trained for 200 epochs.
+For the semisupervised U-net, the number of epochs was set to a 40, as it contains both labeled and unlabeled data.
+The hyperparameter $\alpha$ in the combined loss of the semisupervised U-net was selected from the range $\{0.1, 1, 10, 50\}$ by tuning performance on the validation set, obtaining $\alpha=10$.
+The weighting between soft-Dice and clDice in the loss function of clDice U-net is set to be equal.